 As with all first-year students at Brown, you will be assigned a roommate and a double room in a first-year residence hall.
 Room and roommate assignments are distributed during the summer before move-in.
 The only difference in the process will be that you will be assigned a roommate, regardless of gender, from the pool of other first-year students who selected the Gender Inclusive Housing option.

 After the first year, students select roommates and rooms through Housing Selection in the spring.

 We encourage you to talk openly and communicate boundaries with a new roommate, whatever your housing assignment.
 Conflicts and concerns can develop between any first-year roommates.
-You may bring any concerns to the Office of Residential Life where professional staff, like the Community Directors, will be happy to talk and work with you.
+You may bring any concerns to the Office of Residential Life where professional staff, like the Area Coordinators, will be happy to talk and work with you.
 Mediation services and, in some circumstances, room changes are available.

 We strongly encourage you to maintain an open dialogue with your family about all important issues while you are at Brown.
 If your family has concerns about you choosing gender Inclusive housing, listen carefully to what they have to say and try to respond to those concerns.
 We hope that, with on-going dialogue, families can be supportive of students' housing decisions.
 As will be true throughout your time at Brown, you will need to determine the best option for you and your family.
 If you would like assistance in approaching this topic with your family, please contact the staff at the LGBTQ Center.